DIY Super For Dummies (Australian Edition)

 Untaxed benefit.
 A benefit that hasn’t been subject to super taxes, which means the benefit is subject to a higher rate of tax, when withdrawn, than are taxed benefits.
 A life insurance payout within a SMSF may be considered an untaxed benefit.

-You can access a lot of assistance when you’re planning, setting up and running your self managed superannuation fund.
+You can access several helpful websites when you’re planning, setting up and running your self-managed superannuation fund.
 The following websites are handy references in your quest to understand super and your DIY super fund, from government departments to free, independent advice from experts.

-Australian Securities & Investments Commission (ASIC) If you plan to have a corporate trustee, you need to apply to ASIC.
-ASIC also has a nifty consumer website, called MoneySmart, that gives you financial tips and warnings about dodgy financial operators, and access to excellent online calculators that can help you work out how much super you’re going to have when you retire.
+MoneySmart.
+If you plan to have a corporate trustee, you need to apply to ASIC.
+ASIC also has a nifty consumer website called MoneySmart, which gives you financial tips and warnings about dodgy financial operators, and access to excellent online calculators that can help you work out how much super you’re going to have when you retire.

 Make sure your money lasts.
 The general rule when planning for retirement is: If you want a similar lifestyle to the one that you’re enjoying during your working life, you need a minimum of 60 to 65percent of your pre-retirement income in retirement.

 Check you can access your super.
-Most Australians aren’t permitted to withdraw a super benefit before the age of55, except in exceptional circumstances.
+Most Australians aren’t permitted to withdraw a super benefit before the age of55 when retiring, except in exceptional circumstances.
+For any Australian born after June 1964, you can’t access your super benefits until you turn 60.
 The restriction on accessing super benefits is known as preservation.

 Choose an appropriate income stream.
-You can use your SMSF (Self-Managed Super Funds) money to purchase pensions.
-If you intend to start a pension within your SMSF then you have only two pension options.
+You can cash your super account and use your SMSF money to purchase commercially available pensions.
+If you intend to start a pension within your SMSF then you have two pension options.

 Understand what tax you pay.
 If you’re aged 60 and retired, you can receive your SMSF benefits tax-free — as a lump sum or as an income stream (regular payments over a period of time).
 If you retire before the age of 60, you’re likely to pay tax.